Chasing Autumn Colors: 6 Elegant Hotels Near Fall Foliage Spots

 It is said that the name derives from the fact that the water cascades down in three steps, which is reminiscent of the Buddhist term Kubon no taki waterfall Pure Land.
 It is the largest waterfall in the Konan region, with a total height of about 20 meters and a length of about 100 meters including the mountain stream.

-Get away from the hustle and bustle and relax in nature
+Escape the hustle and bustle and find healing in nature.

-This time we introduced the charm of Konshoji Temple.
+This time, we introduced the charms of Kinsho-ji Temple.

 This is a recommended healing spot in Ritto City where you can feel the power of nature.
-Please come and visit!
+Please visit it at least once!

 Historical heritage sites such as temples, shrines, and burial mounds can be found throughout the city, including along the old Tokaido and Nakasendo routes.
 In addition, the Kanakatsu Mountain Range in the southern part of the city is a beautiful area rich in nature and historical sites that has been selected as one of the top 100 forests for forest bathing in Japan, and there are hiking trails.